DeliriumProducts/english-test-generator/README.md

 - [Visual Studio 2015 / 2017](https://www.visualstudio.com/downloads/) (2017 is recommended) for editing and compiling the code

 # Getting started
-- Clone the repository using git bash
+- Clone the repository using git

 ```shell
 git clone https://github.com/DeliriumProducts/english-test-generator